open-spaced-repetition/fsrs4anki/docs/tutorial.md

 3) Click the "Optimize" button under the "Optimize FSRS parameters" section.
 The optimal parameters will replace the default parameters automatically.
 Parameters are preset-specific.
 If an error message pops up, it means you have less than 1000 reviews across all cards that this preset is applied to.
 In that case, just use the default parameters; it's still better than using the legacy SM-2 algorithm.
 4) Choose a value of desired retention: the proportion of cards recalled successfully when they are due. **This is the most important setting in FSRS.
 Higher retention leads to shorter intervals and more reviews per day.** 80-95% is reasonable, 90% should work fine for most people.

-FSRS can adapt to almost any user habit, except one habit: pressing "Hard" instead of "Again" when you forget the information.
-When you press "Hard", FSRS assumes you have recalled the information correctly (though with hesitation/ difficulty).
-If you press "Hard" even when you have failed to recall the information, the intervals will be unreasonably high (for all the ratings).
+FSRS can adapt to almost any habit, except for one habit: pressing "Hard" instead of "Again" when you forget the information.
+When you press "Hard", FSRS assumes you have recalled the information correctly (though with hesitation and a lot of mental effort).
+If you press "Hard" when you have failed to recall the information, the intervals will be unreasonably high (for all the ratings).
 So, if you have this habit, please change it and use "Again" when you forget the information.

+Regarding [add-on compatibility](https://github.com/open-spaced-repetition/fsrs4anki?tab=readme-ov-file#add-on-compatibility), as a general rule of thumb, if an add-on affects intervals and scheduling in some way, it shouldn't be used with FSRS.

 You are now ready to use FSRS!

-## Step 1: Enable the built-in FSRS Scheduler
+## Step 1: Enable FSRS

 To enable FSRS, go to Deck Options, scroll down to the "Advanced" section, and toggle FSRS.
 This setting is shared by all deck presets.
 Note that after enabling FSRS, several settings, such as "Graduating interval", "Easy bonus", etc. will disappear.
 This is because these settings are irrelevant when FSRS is enabled.